 Diomede Cucumber is a hybrid, slicing cucumber with a comprehensive disease-resistance package.
 This American slicing variety is resistant to just about any disease that could plague cucumbers.
 In addition to the disease-resistance, Diomede produces very attractive fruits which are dark green and consistently straight.
 Fruits average 8-9″ long and have an excellent texture and flavor.

 Diomede Cucumber is a gynoecious variety, meaning it produces only female flowers.
 Because the fruits originate from the female flowers, the yield is very high.
-Each packet of seeds contains 10-20% seeds of a pollinator variety which is similar in shape and size to Diomede.
+Each packet of seeds contains 10-20% seeds of a pollinator variety that is similar in shape and size to Diomede.
 The pollinator is an open-pollinated variety that provides the male flowers needed for pollination.
-As a result, we recommend planting at least half the seed packet (25 seeds) to ensure the male flowers are present for pollination.
+As a result, we recommend planting the entire seed packet to ensure the male flowers are present for pollination.

 Diomede Cucumber Planting Information

 Planting Method: direct seed

 Seed Spacing: 12″

 Disease Resistance: Scab, Gummosis, Powdery Mildew, Downy Mildew, Cucumber Mosaic Virus, Angular Leaf Spot, Papaya Ringspot Virus, Watermelon Mosaic Virus, Zucchini Yellow Mosaic Virus